Zscaler Inc. (ZS) Shares Up Despite Recent Market Volatility

-Zscaler Inc. (NASDAQ: ZS)’s stock price has increased by 0.25 compared to its previous closing price of 119.81.
-Despite this, the company has experienced a -8.42% fall in its stock price over the last five trading sessions.
+Zscaler Inc. (NASDAQ: ZS)’s stock price has increased by 4.18 compared to its previous closing price of 105.45. however, the company has experienced a -8.30% decrease in its stock price over the last five trading days.
 Barron’s reported on 12/02/22 that Zscaler Is Hurting as Tech Spending Slows.
 Why It’s Still a ‘Top Name’ to Own.

 Is It Worth Investing in Zscaler Inc. (NASDAQ: ZS) Right Now?